AyushiVispute/DSA-WITH-CPP/README.md

 Basic array operations in C++ including creation, input/output, finding largest value, linear & binary search, reversing an array, and understanding pointer arithmetic.
 Perfect introduction to working with arrays in DSA.

 ## Day 10-Array part-2
+This module continues the array concepts with more operations, problem-solving techniques, and interview-oriented questions.
+## Day 11-Sorting Algorithm
+Today’s focus is on Sorting Algorithms – techniques used to arrange data in a logical order (ascending/descending).
+Sorting is one of the most important fundamentals in DSA.